 Principles of mechanics, including kinematics, dynamics, work and energy, impulse and momentum, gravitation, rotational kinematics and dynamics, oscillations, and an introduction to the statics and dynamics of fluids.
 Intended for science and engineering majors.
 Calculus is used.
 4 Credits (3 Lecture - 3 Lab) Corequisite(s): MTH240.

 Principles of physics, including electric charge, electric field and potential theory, capacitance, current and resistance, electromotive force and D.C. circuits, magnetic field theory, electromagnetic induction and oscillations, A.C. circuits, and Maxwell's equations.
 Intended for science and engineering majors.
 Calculus is used.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): PHS201.
 Corequisite(s): MTH242.

 Study of advanced physics theory.
 Topics include heat, thermal physics, and thermodynamics; mechanical and electromagnetic waves and their propagation, wave energy; modern physics consisting of quantum mechanics, atomic and nuclear physics; and Relativity.
 Intended for science and engineering majors.
 Non-laboratory alternative to PHS204.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): PHS201.
+3 Credits (3 Lecture) Prerequisite(s): PHS201.
 Corequisite(s): MTH242.

 General Physics III

 Study of waves, geometrical and physical optics, kinetic theory, thermodynamics, and an introduction to relativity, quantum mechanics, and nuclear physics.
 For science and engineering majors.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): PHS201.
 Corequisite(s): MTH242.
 As needed.

 Energy: Production, Alternatives, and Environment